Data Structures

 set An unordered collection of unique elements.

-We will expand more on lists and dictionaries in this lessons.
+We will expand further on lists and dictionaries in this lessons.

 Lists

-Lists are a data structure that can be perhaps a bit daunting at first, but soon become very useful.
+Lists are a data structure that can be appear a bit daunting at first, but are very useful.
 A list is a data structure that can hold any number of any types of other data structures.

-The analogy for a list is that you have a a box has different compartments; these compartments in a list are called elements.
-Each element contains a single value, and there is no limit to how many elements you can have.
+A common analogy for a list is to imagine a box with different compartments that hold a single item each; each item in a compartment in a list is called an element.
+Each element consists of a single value and there is no limit to how many elements you can have in a list.
 A list is assigned to a single variable, because regardless of how many elements it contains, in the end it is still a single entity (box).

 Lists are useful for making iterative processes more efficient.
 For example, if you have a task that you want to repeat multiple times, you can put all the elements you want to perform the task on in a list and then perform the task on the list instead of each item individually.
 This is one of the greatest strengths of using a programming language, automating repetitive tasks!